 To make a school visit please contact Miss Rebecca Toms (Sixth Form Administrator) email@example.com

-Due to the temporary closure of Churches and other places of worship during the Covid19 Lockdown, (which has impacted on our normal process for verifying church attendance/faith commitment as specified in our admission arrangements), the MITRE Trust, as our admissions authority, has applied for a variation to our 2021/22 admission arrangements.
+Due to the temporary closure of Churches and other places of worship during the Covid19 Lockdown, (which has impacted on our normal process for verifying church attendance/faith commitment as specified in our admission arrangements), the Minter Trust for Education, as the admissions authority, has been granted a variation to our 2021/22 admission arrangements.

 Please contact the Trust admissions officer firstname.lastname@example.org if you need to discuss this matter further.